Future of Life Institute: AI letter on weapons systems

 Future of Life Institute: 2.400 researchers and more than 100 technology companies from around the world have demanded a global ban on deadly autonomous weapons and pledged not to produce them in a letter published by the Future of Life Institute in Stockholm.Future of Life Institute

-Η Deepmind, the XPRIZE Foundation and Clearpath Robotics were some of the technology companies that signed on.
+Η , the XPRIZE Foundation and Clearpath Robotics were among the technology companies that signed on.

-The Future of Life Institute website also states that the United Nations 26 countries have also approved the ban on deadly autonomous weapons: Algeria, Argentina, Austria, Bolivia, Brazil, Chile, China, Colombia, Costa Rica, Cuba, Djibouti, Ecuador , Guatemala, Iraq, Mexico, Nicaragua, Pakistan, Panama, Peru, the State of Palestine, Uganda, Venezuela and Zimbabwe.
+The website of the Future of Life Institute also states that 26 of the United Nations have also adopted a ban on lethal autonomous weapons: Algeria, Argentina, Austria, Bolivia, Brazil, Chile, China, Colombia, Costa Rica, Cuba, Djibouti, Ecuador, Guatemala, Iraq, Mexico, Nicaragua, Pakistan, Panama, Peru, State of Palestine, Uganda, Venezuela and Zimbabwe.

 This letter was published today at the 2018 International IJCAI organized by the Future of Life Institute.